fernandovega/facebookservice/README.txt

 	5. Check the plugins you want to allow to Post.

-Note: Users MUST authorize their Facebook accounts AND select plugins that are allowed to post before Facebook will accept any posts.
+Note: Users MUST authorize their Facebook accounts AND select plugins that are allowed to share before Facebook will accept any posts.

 Developers:
 	You can register your plugin to provide Facebook integration.